iamumairs/event-tree-analysis/README.md

 # Event Tree Analysis
 This is a simple code of event tree analysis.
 I have a plan to add more features in future.

 ## System Description

 A system can be given in the following form in a .csv file:

 ```
-            componenet 1, component 2
+            component 1, component 2
             ---------------------------
            |  Sensor_1  , Sensor_2     (first row for component names)
   State 1  |   open     ,  misaligned